 Few things are as empowering for a child as learning how to swim.
-Families in Atlanta have a number of options to acclimate their children to the water, including individual lessons, home-based instruction, budget-friendly group lessons, and more.
+Even in these challeging times, families in Atlanta have a number of options to acclimate their children to the water, including individual lessons, home-based instruction, budget-friendly group lessons, and more.

 We’ve rounded up 10 learn-to-swim options that are sure to inspire your son or daughter without denting your wallet too badly.
 Some of these are in Atlanta itself, some are in the suburbs.
 Either way, your child will emerge from these classes confident enough to dive right in once the swimming season begins.